 If you’re not one to take it easy on your cookware, then cast iron might just be for you.
-This near bomb-proof material will last for years and years with proper care.
+This near-bomb-proof material will last for years and years with proper care.
 And what constitutes “proper care” may be easier than you think.
-Keep reading to find out more about these great pans and the companies that make them.
+Keep reading to find out more about these kitchen essentials and the companies that make them.

 Lodge Manufacturing Company has been producing American made cast iron skillets, pans, griddles and more since it was founded in 1896 by Joseph Lodge.
 Located in the Appalachian town of South Pittsburg, Tennessee, the original foundry burned down and the company has since moved, modernized, and expanded.
 Lodge’s dedication to quality, technology, and employees have helped it not only survive but flourish.
 In 2002, pre-seasoned cookware was introduced, eliminating the hassle of its unseasoned counterparts.
 It was an industry first that has since become an industry standard.